Flow-augmentation III: Complexity dichotomy for Boolean CSPs parameterized by the number of unsatisfied constraints

-A set $f=\{p_1,\ldots , p_{d-1}\}$ of ordered vertex pairs $p_i=(x_i,y_{i+1})$ of $G$ for $i=1,\ldots , d-1$ is called a \emph{connection of type $J$} if \begin{itemize} \item for each $i\in [d-1],$ the pair $(x_i,y_{i+1})$ is minimal and has type $e_i$. \item for each $2\leq d-1,$ there is no minimal pair $(x'_i,y'_{i+1})$ of type $e_i$ such that $x'_i$ is between $x_i$ (exclusive) and $y_i$ (inclusive) on the flow path $P_i$; furthermore, if $x_i$ is strictly before $y_i$ on $P_i$, then we require that there is no minimal pair $(x'_i,y'_{i+1})$ of type $e_i$ such that $x'_i$ is not earlier than $y_i$ on $P_i$. \end{itemize} In other words, as $(x_i,y_{i+1})$ we take a minimal pair of type $e_i$ where $x_i$ is the first possible vertex on $P_i$ not earlier than $y_i$ and, if no such pair exists, we ask for $x_i$ being the last possible vertex on $P_i$ earlier than $y_i$.
+A set $f=\{p_1,\ldots , p_{d-1}\}$ of ordered vertex pairs $p_i=(x_i,y_{i+1})$ of $G$ for $i=1,\ldots , d-1$ is called a \emph{connection of type $J$} if \begin{itemize} \item for each $i\in [d-1],$ the pair $(x_i,y_{i+1})$ is minimal and has type $e_i$. \item for each $2\leq i \leq d-1,$ there is no minimal pair $(x'_i,y'_{i+1})$ of type $e_i$ such that $x'_i$ is between $x_i$ (exclusive) and $y_i$ (inclusive) on the flow path $P_i$; furthermore, if $x_i$ is strictly before $y_i$ on $P_i$, then we require that there is no minimal pair $(x'_i,y'_{i+1})$ of type $e_i$ such that $x'_i$ is not earlier than $y_i$ on $P_i$. \end{itemize} In other words, as $(x_i,y_{i+1})$ we take a minimal pair of type $e_i$ where $x_i$ is the first possible vertex on $P_i$ not earlier than $y_i$ and, if no such pair exists, we ask for $x_i$ being the last possible vertex on $P_i$ earlier than $y_i$.
 Note that the choice of $p_1$ determines the choices of the remaining pairs in a connection of type $J$.